cap-js/docs/about/best-practices.md

 #### CAP == Functional Programming

-Similar to Functional Programming, CAP promotes a declarative programming paradigm, which declaratively captures domain knowledge and intent (what), instead of writing imperative boilerplate code (how), as much as possible.
+Similar to functional programming, CAP promotes a declarative programming paradigm, which declaratively captures domain knowledge and intent (what), instead of writing imperative boilerplate code (how), as much as possible.
 This helps to automate many recurring tasks using best practices.
 Also similar to functional programming, and in contrast to object-oriented and object-relational approaches, CAP promotes the distinction of passive data (~immutable data) and active, stateless services (~pure functions). {.indent}

-In addition, CAP features _queries as first-class and higher-order objects_, allowing us to apply late evaluation and materialization, similar to first-class and higher-order functions in Functional Programming. {.indent}
+In addition, CAP features _queries as first-class and higher-order objects_, allowing us to apply late evaluation and materialization, similar to first-class and higher-order functions in functional programming. {.indent}

 #### CAP != Object-Relational Mapping